Are the widows and fatherless sometimes gay people?

 Gay men and Lesbians:

 ‘Cursed is the one who perverts the justice due the stranger, the fatherless (or gay man), and widow (or lesbian).’
 “And all the people shall say, ‘Amen!’
 (Deut.
 27:19 NKJV).
 There is some probability that the Hebrew and Aramaic words usually translated as the fatherless [orphan] (Heb. ya-thom, Aram. yath-ma) and the widow (Heb. al-ma-nah, Aram.
 Ar-mal-ta) also referred to a gay man and lesbian.
 Time will tell if my suspicion is correct on whether the definitions of a gay man and lesbian were deleted from these words like the definition of a “gay man” was deleted from the word eunuch.
 We know that Roman law also defined Eunuchs as gay men.
 Though the word eunuchs probably also referred to transgender persons.
 Modern day hijras (eunuchs) in India are gay and transgender persons.

 Note: Ar-mal-ta (Widow) is the Biblical or Classical Aramaic pronunciation.
 Widow is pronounced ar-mil-tha in Chaldean and ar-mil-ta in Assyrian.

 “But I am saying to those [men] who don’t have wives, and to the widows (arm-la-tha – plural) [who don't have wives], that it benefits them if they shall be remaining like me.
-But if they are not enduring, they shall marry.
+But if they are not enduring, let them marry.
 For it is beneficial [for them] to take a wife than to burn with desire.”
 (1 Cor.
 7:8-9 Peshitta Text).
 The Aramaic language uses the words “to” or “and” to transfer the same subject matter onto the following person or persons.
 Compare 1 Corinthians 1:1: “[From] Paul, [the one] called and an apostle of Jesus Christ by the will of God, and the brother Sosthenes.”
 (Peshitta).
 This means: “[From] Paul and the brother Sosthenes, who are called and apostles of Jesus Christ by the will of God.” (also compare 1 Cor.
-7:4; etc.) - So the Aramaic text does seem to say that if these females can’t endure, or don’t have self control, then they are to take a wife.
+7:4; etc.) - So the Aramaic text does seem to say that if these females can’t endure, or don’t have self control, then they are to marry and take a wife.
 It looks like the word arm-la-tha would translate into “lesbians” here.